NaghDiefalla/Propelex/README.md

 Usage 🛠️

-Login: Start at the login page (assumed) and navigate to the Home page.
+Login: Use the demo credentials to sign in: admin / admin123.
+Successful login is remembered across app launches.
+Use Settings > Logout (or the Home menu) to sign out.
 Home Page:
 View a daily quote fetched from zenquotes.io.
 Use action buttons to favorite, copy, share as text, or share as an image.